UCL STEaPP Module Development

 • Database submissions for peer contribution and review

-• Quizzes for knowledge checks on specific examples or terminology
+• Quizzes for knowledge checks on terminology and specific examples

 • Embedded Panopto video with note-taking prompts